-There are a few common Apple Fitness+ annoyances that some users have reported and we wanted to provide some tips and ideas around how you can fix some of these problems or work around them when trying out Apple’s latest service offering.
+There are a few common Apple Fitness+ annoyances that some users have reported.
+We wanted to provide some tips and ideas around how you can fix some of these problems or work around them when trying out Apple’s latest service offering.

 - 1 Common Apple Fitness+ Problems

-- 2 Fitness+ Workouts freezing during the middle of workout
+- 2 Fitness+ Workouts freezing during the middle of the workout

 - 3 Fitness+ app shows ‘Unable to access Fitness+ content at this time’

 - 4 ‘Pairing Cancelled’ error message when trying Apple Fitness+

 - 5 Unable to Find Fitness+ tab in the Fitness app